WakaToa/Corvus/README.md

 # Corvus - DarkOrbit Bot Helper Tool
+# !!
+PROJECT CLOSED, CORVUS IS NO LONGER UPDATED!!
+HOWEVER THE LATEST VERSION SHOULD STILL WORK
 Corvus is a simple tool which helps your bot!

 ## Features